Best Acoustic Guitar Strings for All Gauges & Playing Styles

 GEARANK

-At publication time these were the Highest Rated Medium Gauge Acoustic Guitar Strings.
+At publication time, this was the Highest Rated Medium Gauge Acoustic Guitar String Set

 Cons